-Kentucky boasts diverse and beautiful landscapes: from the Appalachian mountains to the rich forests and rolling hills.
+Kentucky boasts diverse and beautiful landscapes: from the Appalachian mountains to rich forests and rolling hills.
 Since almost half of Kentucky’s land area is covered by hardwood forests, it's an excellent fall destination that will take your breath away with its vibrant foliage.
 Red maples comprise over 12% of all trees in Kentucky, while sugar maple is the second most common tree that makes up about 10 % of all trees.
-Yellow-poplar is the third most common tree in the state.
-There are also plenty of dogwoods, sweet gums, and sumacs that add red tones.
+Yellow poplar is the third most common tree in the state.
+There are also plenty of dogwoods, sweet gums, and sumacs, which add red tones.
 Oaks and hickories are responsible for gorgeous golden hues.

 Best time to see fall colors in Kentucky

 The first colorful leaves appear in the Appalachian mountains of Eastern Kentucky in September.
 By October, the color spreads to lower elevations.
 Central Kentucky usually experiences peak fall colors in late October.
 Finally, the foliage season spreads over southwest Kentucky, where it may last till early November.

 Daniel Boone National Forest, with its more than 600 mi (965 km) of trails is the top leaf-peeping destination in Kentucky.
 The Red River Gorge area is a true hiker's paradise with scenic rock formations, cliffs, and over 100 natural stone arches.
 Visit it in the first two weeks of October for peak colors, produced by tulip poplars, birches, and bigleaf magnolias.
 Take a scenic drive on Red River Gorge Byway and the Zilpo Road to fully enjoy the change of seasons.